attila-lendvai/maru/README.md

 can automatically "grow" an entire computing system on top of that freshly laid, tiny foundation.

-* Maru is very small: in about 1700 lines of code in the `maru.1` branch it can self-host (plus around 2300 LoC of throwaway C code for the initial bootstrap).
+* Maru is very small: in about 1700 lines of code in the `maru.1` branch it can self-host (plus around 2300 LoC of throwaway C code for the initial step).

 * Ian seems to have stopped working on Maru, but it's an interesting piece of code that deserves a repo and a maintainer.

+* This work is full of puzzles that are a whole lot of fun to resolve!

 ## Status

 ### Maru's status

-Backporting of the latest from the `piumarta` branch is done: it should be semantically equivalent with the `eval.l` in Piumarta's latest.
+Backporting of the latest from the `piumarta` branch is done: the latest branch should be semantically equivalent with the `eval.l` that resides in the Piumarta branch, although we have arrived to this state on a different path: Ian has kept `eval.c` and `eval.l` semantically in sync, while I have bootstrapped the needed changes from an earlier version of `eval.l`, starting out from, and abandoning a simpler `eval.c` at my first step.

 There are several Maru stages/branches now, introducing non-trivial features.